wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-managing-troubleshooting/includes/troubleshoot-manage-common-issues.md

 Certain Office issues may be a result of recently applied Windows updates or other apps installed on the device.
 Some common cases include:

-- Default File Associations lost or assigned to another app.
-For example, the default viewer for PDFs changing from Word to Microsoft Edge or Adobe Acrobat Reader.
+- Default file associations are lost or assigned to another app.
+For example, the default PDF viewer changes from Word to Microsoft Edge or Adobe Acrobat.
-- Pinned taskbar icons for Office apps getting unpinned after an update.
+- Pinned taskbar icons for Office apps disappearing after an update.

 To fix these kinds of issues, and before uninstalling and reinstalling Office to a known working version, you can try to fix the problem manually.
 This is where **Quick Repair** and **Online Repair** can help.
 You’ll access these options in **Windows Settings > Apps and Features > your Office install > Modify**.

-- **Quick repair** runs in standard user context (without local admin privilege) and doesn’t need Internet connectivity – it runs from locally stored source to perform simple tasks, like taking back default file associations.
+- **Quick repair** runs in standard user context (without local admin privilege) and doesn’t need Internet connectivity.
+It runs from locally stored source to perform simple tasks like taking back default file associations.
 - **Online repair** needs local admin privilege and Internet connectivity, but essentially reinstalls the affected version of Office according to previously configured installation parameters and properties.

 These are just a few options to troubleshoot misconfigured Office installations and a few suggestions to fix issues.
 For further support, you can engage with Microsoft Support services.